werty1001/bemgo/README.md

     app: {}
   },

-  /* Assets to be used in any case, example:
+  /* Assets and symbol icons to be used in any case, example:

-  used: {
+  use: {
     assets: [ 'footer/logo.png' ],
     symbol: [ 'header__tel' ],
     styles: [ 'slick.css' ],